-September 20th is California Surf Day!
-With 80 miles of accessible coastline, surfers from all skill levels will able to enjoy the spoils of SLO CAL's beaches.
+Surfing is big here in SLO CAL and with 80 miles of accessible coastline, surfers from all skill levels are able to enjoy the spoils of SLO CAL's beaches.
 From classic California surf vibes to those resembling northern California, there's a scene and atmosphere for whatever experience you desire.
 Plus, many of these places are next to the best places to fill those bellies after a day in the water.
 Catch a wave in SLO CAL to celebrate at these four surf spots, and check out some helpful tips for navigating the SLO CAL waters.
 As always remember to pack out all trash and leave no trace to keep our beaches clean and explore #SLOCALSafely.

 1) Pismo State BeachBack to Top of List

 On any given day, you'll be able to stand on the sand in Pismo Beach and watch as surfers pick their waves next to the Pismo Beach Pier.
 The waves are slightly smaller than some of its SLO CAL counterparts but can be just as fun and exhilarating.
 Never surfed before?
 Book a lesson at Esteem Surf Shop where they'll get you suited up and ready to go learn the basics from a knowledgeable staff member.

-Grub on: Surfside Donuts, Mo's Barbeque, Hoagies, Wooly's or Dell's Pizzeria
+Grub on: Surfside Donuts, Hoagies, Wooly's or Del's Pizzeria

 2) Morro Strand State BeachBack to Top of List